 You can do whatever else life brings you during the time the meat is marinating.

 - low-sodium Tamari

 - fresh garlic

 The steak is amazing after all of these delicious flavors seep their way into it.

 Of course you’ll likely want a delightful and delicious salad on the side.
 I suggest Asparagus-Parmesan Salad (pictured below — about 20 minutes prep), or Persimmon Salad with Honey Glazed Pistachios (about 15 minutes prep).

-Add the Tamari, garlic, ginger, and chile paste to a large zip-lock bag.
+- Add the Tamari, garlic, ginger, and chili paste to a large zip-lock bag.
 Seal the bag and rub both sides together to mix the ingredients.

-Slice thinly, against the grain, sprinkle with chile flakes and serve.
+- Slice thinly, against the grain, sprinkle with chili flakes and serve.